 The point here is that there is basically a cycle: write code, run tests, then fix up the code.
 Test Driven Development turns this cycle on its head.
 It says that we should do tests first, then write code, then fix up the code.

 In Test Driven Development, you write and run the tests first, then you write the code (until the tests pass), then you refactor the code.
 You might be thinking “This doesn’t make any sense!
-You run tests before you even have code?
+You run tests before you even have the code?
 What’s the point?”.
 The point is that you write code from the perspective of getting the tests to pass.

 The basic cycle is Red, Green, Refactor.
 That means you start with writing some tests and they fail (Red).
 Then write code until the tests pass (Green).
 Then you refactor your code.
 That is, you improve it, without affecting the behaviour.
-And because you have tests in place, you can quickly run them again and be sure that you refactoring hasn’t broken anything.
+And because you have tests in place, you can quickly run them again and be sure that your refactoring hasn’t broken anything.

 There is actually more than one type of test (and I’m here just talking about automated functional tests; there are different types of manual tests, and there are a whole bunch of types of non-functional tests, but they are for another blog post).
 Most people break them down into roughly three types: Unit tests, Integration tests, and Acceptance Tests (also sometimes called Functional Tests or End to End Tests).
 These types of tests form the Test Pyramid.